Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 To add content locally, you need to create a folder in `content/posts/` (if you are creating a new **blog `post`**).
 Give this folder any name (`some-blog-post` for example), and create file `index.md` inside this folder.

-The file `index.md` may be something like this:
+The file `index.md` maybe something like this:

 ```md
 ---